 Happy New Year from HRI!
 We hope that 2016 will be a happy, safe and productive year for you.
 At HRI, 2015 was a year of new product introductions, new customer engagements, new employee onboarding, new business models, and most of all, a growing excitement about the way advanced technology is hitting just about every industry.
+These new technological introductions will help to make every business run smoother, especially when it concerns onboarding.
+According to companies like Jitterbit, (https://www.jitterbit.com/solutions/workday-integration/), the onboarding process consists of 54 activities, which include setting up the payroll and conducting training, amongst many more.
+The onboarding process is specifically good because it allows training and contracts to be done online therefore improving the efficiency of this particular requirement.
+So if there are ways that technology can improve this, this is definitely something that should be greatly considered.
 We’re writing to tell you a little bit about what we’re looking forward to in the year ahead, and also to share a few interesting moments from the past year.
-From product introductions, to exciting collaborations with world class organizations like Mitsubishi Electric and DARPA, here are just a few of our highlights from 2015:
+From product introductions to exciting collaborations with world-class organizations like Mitsubishi Electric and DARPA, here are just a few of our highlights from 2015:

 In FEBRUARY, we officially announced the launch of our CAN-Sync Wireless CAN Bridge, a product that delivers a reliable link between CAN interfaces for applications where wiring isn’t an option.
 Since then, we’ve shipped the CAN-Sync all over the world.
 It’s been put to work in forestry and agricultural operations, recycling plants, parking garages, mining trucks, pile drivers, and more.
 The CAN-Sync has been a welcome addition to our suite of safe wireless products, and we’ve received great feedback from customers on its range and reliability.